-Sports medicine is a branch of healthcare that researches and implements medical science in musculoskeletal issues resulting from the strenuous activity of exercise and sport.
-These include problems like muscle cramps, sprains or ligament damage, broken bones or fractures, shin splints, and problems with tendons.
-Because of this, sports medicine and orthopedics typically go hand in hand.
+Sports medicine is a branch of health care that researches and implements medical science in musculoskeletal issues resulting from the strenuous activity of exercise and sport.
+These include problems with tendons, muscle cramps, sprains or ligament damage, broken bones or fractures, shin splints and concussion management.
+At Longstreet Clinic, our sports medicine team consists of providers with training in:

-We want to keep you in the game.
-While our treatment of injuries in athletes is unparallel, we also focus on the prevention of injuries.
+While our treatment of sports injuries in athletes is unparalleled, we also focus on the prevention of injuries.
 Our staff works with athletes and their families to develop an individualized exercise and conditioning program to assist in the prevention of injury.

 Injury Care and Management

 When an injury does occur, accurate diagnosis is crucial.
-Using the latest diagnostic techniques and treatment protocols, the sports physician specialists will diagnose the injury and establish a specialized care plan with the athlete designed to return him/her to pre-injury performance as quickly as possible.
+Using the latest diagnostic techniques and treatment protocols, our sports physician specialists will diagnose the injury and establish a care plan with the athlete designed to return him/her to pre-injury performance as quickly as possible.

-Many athletic teams have sports medicine specialists, including onsite physicians, orthopedic surgeons, athletic training staff and physcial therapists.
+Many athletic teams have sports medicine specialists, including onsite physicians, orthopedic surgeons, athletic training staff and physical therapists.
 Their main goals are to maintain the health and function of the athlete’s body.
-This can range from acquiring the appropriate equipment for strength training to providing on-site care and diagnosis in case of injury, standing sideline to treat immediate physical injuries and preventing further problems by stabilizing the joints.

 Sports Medicine surgeons are trained to correct any issue with the bones or surrounding connective tissue that may have, for whatever reason, become inflamed, severed or otherwise dysfunctional and cannot be dealt with through conservative measures.